benson00077/react-blog-practice/README.md

   - zsh is the shell I'm using, some use bash
   - .zshrc is the configuration file itself, would run whenever start zsh
 - `cat ~/.zshrc` to read it
-  - there are some conda init stuff, seems that I'm using zsh cause conda setting it for me
+  - there are some conda init stuff
 - (op1) `vim ~/.zshrc` to edit it
   - To edit, press `i` button
   - To save the changes,  `esc +: qw`